NikolasEnt/NikolasEnt.github.io/_posts/2024-12-20-Practical-OpenCV-Refinement-Techniques.md

 ## Introduction

-Despite attention to detail in capturing camera calibration images is a crucial factor for final calibration accuracy, the algorithm itself is equally important.
+Despite attention to detail in capturing camera calibration images is a crucial factor for achieving final calibration accuracy, the algorithm itself is equally important.
 To achieve pixel-level accuracy in applications such as photogrammetry or other optical system measurements, the calibration process must aim for sub-pixel precision.
 However, there are multiple numerical and computational aspects of this process that can significantly impact the outcome, even for the same set of calibration images.

 Understanding the limitations of the acquired  data and the chosen calibration approach is essential to realistically assess which parts of the camera model can be accurately accounted for and which elements might lead to unnecessary complexity in a particular real-world scenario.
 In many cases, using the most advanced camera models may not only be impractical but could even result in inadequate outcomes.